-Figure 13 (bottom panel) shows that the small grains measured in-situ represent only a minor fraction of the total ring mass contained in the dust.
-Assuming that the size distribution for grains 4 to $30\,\mu\text{m}$ measured by Showalter et al. (2008) is valid for all gossamer rings, the total ring mass is increased by a factor of ~ 30 over the values we list in Table 3.
-Similarly, if we take the bimodal size distribution derived for the main jovian ring by Brooks et al. (2004) in the size range 0.1 to $100\,\mu\text{m}$ , the gossamer ring mass increases by a factor of ~ 25.
+contained in the dust: Assuming that the size distribution for optically visible grains in the size range 4-30 μ m measured by Showalter et al. (2008) is valid for all gossamer rings, the total ring mass is increased by a factor of ~30 over the values for small particles that we list in Table 3.
+Similarly, if we take the bimodal size distribution derived for the main jovian ring by Brooks et al. (2004) in the size range 0.1-100 μ m, the gossamer ring mass increases by a factor of ~25.
+There is evidence for even more mass at still greater sizes (Showalter et al., 2008).

-4.4 Grain Dynamics
+4.4.
+Grain dynamics

 The interesting properties of the gossamer rings can be most easily explained with the shadow resonance model of Hamilton and Krüger (2008).
+We briefly summarize their model here, making explicit connections to the observations that we have discussed above.
 The shadow resonance is an electromagnetic effect that occurs when a dust grain enters Jupiter's shadow, photoelectric charging by solar radiation switches off, and the grain's electric potential decreases.
 This leads to an oscillating particle charge due to the switch on and off of photoelectric charging on the day and night side of the planet (shadow resonance).
 It changes the electromagnetic force acting on the particle and results in coupled oscillations of the orbital eccentricity and semimajor axis.
 The oscillations cause the rings to extend significantly outward, but only slightly inward, of their source moons while preserving their vertical thicknesses.
 This is exactly what is observed for the Thebe ring extension.
-Furthermore, it leads to longitudinally asymmetric gossamer rings, offset from the Sun for positive grain charges and, in the absence of a dissipative drag force, to an absence of material inside a certain distance from Jupiter.
-If most ring material is reabsorbed by the satellites before drag forces can draw it inward, this would create the gap interior to Thebe that is visible in the rate plots in Figure 5.
-Showalter et al. (2008) also see evidence for a dropoff of number density interior to Thebe's orbit.
+Furthermore, it leads to longitudinally asymmetric gossamer rings, offset from the Sun for positive grain charges which may be the cause of the number density differences measured between 6 and $3.75R_1$ for the two ring passages (Fig. 11).
+Furthermore, in the absence of a dissipative drag force, the model implies a lack of material inside a certain distance from Jupiter.
+If most ring material is reabsorbed by the satellites before drag forces can draw it inward, this would create the gap interior to Thebe that is visible in the rate plots in Fig. 5. de Pater et al. (2008) and Showalter et al. (2008) also see evidence for a dropoff of number density interior to Thebe's orbit.